andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 <h4 class="article-subheader">Nordic Cycle</h4>
 The fjord lends itself not only to skirting *atop* the water; just as much fun can be had *in* the water.
-Lining the fjord opposite the Opera House & Munch museum sit a handful of saunas affording the opportunity to partake in the time honored Scandinavian tradition of hot sauna/cold plunge, also known as *The Nordic Cycle*.
+Lining the fjord opposite the Opera House & Munch museum sit a handful of saunas billowing the sweet smell of burning wood and affording the time honored Scandinavian tradition of hot sauna/cold plunge, also known as *The Nordic Cycle*.

 Sondre suggests SALT, a self-proclaimed "cultural arena" with six saunas, six music stages, and indoor & outdoor bars.
 I meet him and Nora, along with Will and Anna, in the *cultural arena*'s outdoor bar for a round of Aperol Spritzes before our schvitzes.
-We mustn't dally too long, however, since unlike the rest of the saunas we must be punctual if we want to take part in *the ritual*.
+We mustn't dally too long, since unlike the rest of the saunas we must be punctual if we want to take part in *the ritual*.

 After downing our cocktails we check into the sauna facility and